VBGI/df/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 As an environment for perforiming all kinds of statistical computations and data processing activities, we used built on top
-of the Python programming language computational ecosystem, that included: a couple of SciPy/NumPy (ref. to. scipy) packages for fast arrays handling,
+of the Python programming language computational ecosystem, that included: SciPy/NumPy (ref. to. scipy) packages, the couple for fast arrays handling,
 Scikit-Learn package (ref.to.sklearn) as a mordern machine learning toolset (we used some common data preprocessing features (scaling and qualitative features encoding),
 and implementation of the adaptive CART algorithm for decision tree building), Pandas (ref.to.pandas project) for performing I/O operations and data cleaning,
 as well Matplotlib (ref.to.matplotlib) and Seaborn (ref.to.seabornifexists)  packages for results visualization.